 HEALTH INSURANCE FOR INDIVIDUALS AND FAMILIES

 We can help you find a variety of Medicare and private medical insurance plans to meet your individual or family’s needs.
-We work with many insurance companies to ensure that the plans you select can save you money and offer great coverage.
+Our Kansas health insurance brokers work with many insurance companies to ensure that the plans you select can save you money and offer great coverage.

 Private Health Insurance

-Our private health insurance brokers can help you navigate the “Health Insurance Maze” with plans offered both on and off the health exchange.
+Our private health insurance brokers in Kansas can help you navigate the “Health Insurance Maze” with plans offered both on and off the health exchange.
 Most people shopping for health insurance are individuals, families, small business owners, someone losing a group plan and realizing how expensive COBRA can cost (not to mention in most cases it only lasts for 18 months).

 Health Sharing Plans

 Some health sharing plans have many similarities to traditional insurance, but it’s important to understand the difference between the two.
 Some of the companies you might recognize in this space are Medishare, Oneshare Health, Zion and Christian Health Ministries.
 Health sharing is not insurance at all, but many of them act very similarly (they all have different guidelines on how they treat pre-existing conditions, and it is imperative that someone joining knows exactly what the risks are.